Siege of Thorn (1703)

 The siege of Thorn was set during the Great Northern War, between Sweden and Saxony from May to October 14, 1703.
 The Swedish army was commanded by Charles XII of Sweden and the Saxon by General von Kanitz.
 The siege ended with a victory for Sweden, and the whole garrison surrendered to the Swedes.
+Following the capture of Thorn, the city was forced to pay some 100,000 reichsthaler.